PRL5000 Change Communication

 This course is designed to introduce students to the theory and practice of public relations campaigns for behaviour change.
 Topics covered include the nature and history of public relations, particularly in health, the environment, disaster management and other fields where behaviour change can have individual and community social benefit.
 The tools of public relations, identification of internal and external publics, design of public relations campaigns, and methods of assessing their effectiveness are examined.
 The important role of social and PR research in the development of behaviour change campaigns is considered in detail.
 The concept of public relations as a management function is explored and the student is introduced to the fundamentals of public relations campaigns, strategies and tactics in public relations planning, and issues management.
 The course also introduces students to an examination of ethical issues in public relations and the ethical responsibilities of the public relations professional.
 This course cannot be taken as an elective.

-- be able to evaluate the foundations of public relations and its development to the present day and be aware of its likely future directions
+- evaluate the foundations of public relations and its development to the present day and be aware of its likely future directions

 - understand the range of functions, activities and specialist areas encompassed by the public relations profession, including corporate communications